neoforged/Documentation/docs/resources/server/loottables/lootconditions.md

+---
+description: This article explains the various loot conditions built into Minecraft.
+sidebar_position: 2
+---
 # Loot Conditions

 Loot conditions can be used to check whether a [loot entry][entry] or [loot pool][pool] should be used in the current context.
 In both cases, a list of conditions is defined; the entry or pool is only used if all conditions pass.
 During datagen, they are added to a `LootPoolEntryContainer.Builder<?>` or `LootPool.Builder` by calling `#when` with an instance of the desired condition.
 This article will outline the available loot conditions.
 To create your own loot conditions, see [Custom Loot Conditions][custom].